Rates summary - Budget 2023-24

 - A small number of properties of public benefit located in the CBD Frame have been identified in table 15.12 of the Resolution of Rates and Charges and will continue to receive rate increases capped to a maximum of 20% when compared to the previous financial year.

 - Council offers a discount on rates to eligible residents with properties in categories 1 or 10 to pay their rates by the due date.
 This discount remains unchanged at $60 per annum.

 Separate rates and utility charges

-- Environmental Management and Compliance Levy (EMCL) remains at 5% of general rates which is a level that has not been changed since 1997-98.
+- Environmental Management and Compliance Levy (EMCL) remains at 5% of general rates.

 - Bushland Preservation Levy remains at 3.5% of general rates.